 Air and moisture reduces the performance of your A/C, and is the no.1 contaminant in the system.
 Removal is required for your system to blow its absolute coldest.

 DIY Can Method: No removal is performed, as it is designed only to top off your system.
-Also, if your car is old, it’s possible that the previous owners have already used DIY cans, which means your oil/refrigerant ratio is completely off.
+Also, if your car is old, the previous owners may have already used DIY refill cans, which means your oil/refrigerant ratio is completely off.
 DIY cans are pre-filled with their own ratio of oil and refrigerant – not your manufacturer’s ratio!
-This means every use of a DIY can just keeps adding oil to your system with complete disregard to the required oil capacity (which can damage the compressor).
-Refrigerant particles are small, and will leak out before any oil will.
+This means every use of a DIY refill product will keep adding oil to your system, completely disregarding the factory oil capacity requirement (which can damage the compressor).
+Refrigerant particles are small and will leak out before any oil will.
 Your system is usually low on refrigerant, not oil!

 Step 4: Refill

 Overcharging is harmful to your air conditioning system.
 It can overload your accumulator, allowing liquid refrigerant into the compressor (causing damage).
 It can also overload your receiver/dryer in a TXV system.
 You will know you’ve overcharged your TXV system (found on modern cars) because the A/C will blow warm, despite the low gauge showing a correct reading.

 Professional: Fills your empty system with the exact amount of refrigerant (down to the tenth of an ounce) required by your manufacturer, as well as the correct type.
 When it comes to oil, different cars require different oils (whether it’s PAG 46, 100, etc).
 The professional has access to this information and can ensure that the correct oil to refrigerant ratio is added to your car.

 DIY Can Method: Whatever is in the can is what you get.